What does a dehumidifier do, its pros and cons

 Best Places to Use a Dehumidifier

-Rooms or spaces with low or little ventilation exposed to much moisture are ideal for a dehumidifier.
-Put the unit closest to the water source.
+Rooms or spaces that are poorly ventilated and exposed to high moisture are ideal for a dehumidifier.
+Place the unit close to the moisture source.
 Here are the best places to use a dehumidifier in your home:

-• Crawlspaces: Crawlspaces with dirt floors are exposed to moisture in the ground, encapsulated crawl spaces have zero ventilation, and any water seepage can be a breeding ground for mold or mildew.
+• Crawlspaces: Crawlspaces with dirt floors are exposed to ground moisture, encapsulated crawlspaces have little ventilation, and any water seepage can be a breeding ground for mold or mildew.

-• Bathrooms: If your bathroom is an interior bathroom with no window or only a tiny window or it has a poor exhaust fan, consider a dehumidifier so mold and mildew do not become problematic.
+• Bathrooms: If your bathroom is an interior room with no window or only a small window, or it has a weak exhaust fan, consider a dehumidifier so mold and mildew do not become problematic.

-• Basements: Basements are usually poorly insulated; moisture seepage through the ground and walls is common.
-Problems with the home’s foundation, leaking pipes, plumbing overflows, exterior weather, or flooding can increase humidity in a basement, making dehumidifiers for basements a sound investment.
+• Basements: Basements are often poorly insulated; moisture seeping through the floor and walls is common.
+Foundation problems, leaking pipes, plumbing overflows, outside weather, or flooding can increase humidity in a basement, making a basement dehumidifier a sound investment.

-• Laundry Room and Kitchen: Wherever there is water is the potential for higher humidity, especially with leaks, poor seals, or any standing water.
+• Laundry Room and Kitchen: Anywhere there’s water is a potential spot for higher humidity, especially with leaks, poor seals, or any standing water.

-• Garages: Non-temperature-controlled garages are often replenished with outside air, especially if you store your car in it and experience rainy or inclement days.
-If you store items in your garage, you will want a dehumidifier to keep mold and mildew at bay.
+• Garages: Unconditioned garages often bring in outside air, especially if you store your car in them and on rainy days.
+If you store items in your garage, you’ll want a dehumidifier to keep mold and mildew at bay.

 Signs You Need a Dehumidifier